MattBrooks95/Andiamo/readme.md

 	Welcome to Andiamo's Manual!
 Andiamo is the graphical front end to Ohio University's Hauser- Feshbach fomula implementing HF???? fortran code.

+ANDIAMO IS VERY EARLY IN DEVELOPMENT.
+I wouldn't suggest building it or using it as a coding example, I'm learning graphics programming as I go.
+The code also has many 'cout' statements that are there for my debugging and will eventually be removed.
+Also some implementations are likely inefficient and will be optimized later.

 Andiamo allows for users to graphically enter inputs to be used in the HF???? fortran code, as opposed to preparing an input file beforehand.